agilepartner/next-auth/README.md

 ## Summary

-1. **Azure AD Setup**: Register your application, configure secrets, and set permissions in Azure.
+1. **Microsoft Entra ID/Azure AD Setup**: Register your application, configure secrets, and set permissions in Azure.
-2. **NextAuth Configuration**: Use the Azure AD provider in NextAuth.
+2. **NextAuth Configuration**: Use the Microsoft Entra ID/Azure AD provider in NextAuth.
 3. **Middleware Protection**: Create a middleware to protect routes.
 4. **Access Session in Server Components**: Use getServerSession to check authentication state directly in server components.
 5. **Access Session in Client Components**: Use the `useSession` hook in components to manage user state.

-This setup ensures that all pages are protected with Azure AD authentication in a Next.js 14 App Router environment using NextAuth.js.
+This setup ensures that all pages are protected with Microsoft Entra ID/Azure AD authentication in a Next.js 14 App Router environment using NextAuth.js.